Turning

 The bowl was now ready to reverse and turn the foot.
 I would have normally reversed the bowl onto my vacuum plate made by Vicmarc that I've had for a number of years.
 However, the Rim Chuck was easier to set up and worked very well.
 Again, for safety sake, I used tailstock support; something that I do with any reverse turning method, whether it is a jam chuck, a vacuum chuck, a Longworth Chuck, or the Rim Chuck.

-If you haven’t tried decorating one of your bowls, perhaps it is time that you gave it a try.
-This was a very simple method, but only one of many ways to enhance the appearance of a fairly plain piece of wood.
-Give it a try.
+If you haven't tried decorating one of your bowls, perhaps it is time that you gave it a try.
+The plug inlay method above is one of the simplest approaches, but woodturners have developed many ways to embellish turned forms:

 This guide was written by Fred Holder